 Since its invention, credit money has been extremely successful because it is an almost perfect medium of exchange.
 Take, for example, bank deposits.
 Essentially just an accounting entry crediting so much money (unit of account) to a person or organization, deposits are easily authenticated, perfectly uniform, divisible to fractions of a penny, highly portable via written or electronic orders, and extremely durable.
 Moreover, their supply is highly elastic because they can be created and destroyed at will.
 The usefulness of deposits is further extended by varying their characteristics to meet different risk, return, liquidity, and maturity preferences.
 The most common and familiar type of deposit, called a checking, transaction, or demand deposit account, pays no or relatively low interest, but funds can be withdrawn at any time via teller during banking hours, via ATM 24/7, or with a debit card or check.
 Other deposits, called time or savings deposits or certificates of deposit, pay relatively high interest but either cannot be withdrawn at all before a prespecified date or can be withdrawn only if the depositor suffers a penalty that wipes out much of the interest earned.
 Between those two extremes have emerged a variety of hybrids, like automatic transfer from savings (ATS)6, and sweep accounts7, and money market mutual funds8.
-Most forms of electronic or emoney, like sQuidcards, http://www.squidcard.com/corporate/emoney.html are just new forms of credit money.
+Most forms of electronic or emoney, like sQuidcardswww.squidcard.com/corporate/emoney.html, are just new forms of credit money.

 The biggest problem with credit money is that the issuer may default.
-Many banking regulations, as we will see in Chapter 11 "The Economics of Financial Regulation", attempt to minimize that risk.
-Other issuers of credit money are not so closely regulated, however, and hence constitute serious credit risks9 for holders of their liabilities.
+Many banking regulations, as we will see in a later chapter, attempt to minimize that risk.
+Other issuers of credit money are not so closely regulated, however, and hence constitute serious credit risk9 for holders of their liabilities.
+Due to the inherently risky nature of fractional reserve banking, an issuer of credit money is much more likely to default (be unable to pay as promised) than the issuer of representative money.
+Like representative and fiat monies, credit money is relatively easy to counterfeit (illegally copy).